emon3455/PH-Level2-Assignment-1/README.md

 With TypeScript, everyone on the team is forced to follow a consistent type system, making it easier to integrate different parts of the project.

-So These are the major benefit's of using typescript and by having all of them it helps us to actually improve code quality and maintainability automatically.
+So.
+These are the major benefit's of using typescript and by having all of them it helps us to actually improve code quality and maintainability automatically.